top of page

 And soon,

-as the image inexorably blurs at the edges and frays,
+as the image crumbles at the edges and fades,

 I can stick these words into